lszhou/lszhou.github.com/_posts/2016-02-05-scynNmultithreading.md

 ```

 In the above example, if the creation of thread1 will cost 1 hour, then I definitely want to witch to create thread2 first.
 Then when I/O is ready,
-I will have the thread1 created. the stupid scenario, waiting for 1h until I/O or internet is ready, then create thread1 and then thread2 sequentially, should be definitely avoided.
+I will have the thread1 created.

+The stupid scenario-waiting for 1h until I/O or internet is ready, then create thread1 and then thread2 sequentially, should definitely be avoided.

 This is especially important in web application development.